 Cardiopulmonary technicians work in the world of lung and blood vessel disorders.
 Their responsibilities include constant interactions with patients and doctors, performing tests and analyses, maintaining records, and managing their patients.

 Cardiopulmonary technicians, also called cardiovascular technologists or technicians, perform and assist with tests on patients to evaluate lung function and vascular health.
-Education is typically achieved through a 2-year degree program, and additional training is earned on the job.
+Education typically means a 2-year degree program and additional on-the-job training.
 Bachelor's degree programs are available as well.
-In all types of programs, students learn through classroom courses and hands-on experiences.
-Many employers prefer to hire certified technicians, and this requires graduation from a program accredited by the Commission on Accreditation of Allied Health Professionals (CAAHEP).
+In all types of programs students learn through classroom courses and hands-on experiences.
+Many employers prefer to hire certified technicians which requires graduation from a program accredited by the Commission on Accreditation of Allied Health Professionals (CAAHEP).

 |Required Education||Associate's degree in cardiovascular technology|

 |Projected Job Growth (2018-2028)||14% for cardiovascular technologists and technicians*|

 |Median Salary (2018)||$56,850 for cardiovascular technologists and technicians*|

 Source: * U.S. Bureau of Labor Statistics (BLS).